aws-samples/eks-workshop-developers/website/docs/kubernetes/python/kubernetes-dashboard.md

 ## 1. Installing the Kubernetes Dashboard

-In a terminal, execute [the following command](https://minikube.sigs.k8s.io/docs/handbook/dashboard/) to install and launch the Kubernetes Dashboard.
-After the Kubernetes Dashboard starts, the Kubernetes Dashboard opens in your default web browser automatically.
-If it doesn't open automatically, the URL is displayed in the command execution result log, so please copy the URL and open it with a web browser.
+To install and initiate the Kubernetes Dashboard, open your terminal and run the command outlined in the [Minikube documentation](https://minikube.sigs.k8s.io/docs/handbook/dashboard/).
+Once started, the Dashboard should automatically open in your default web browser.
+If it doesn't open automatically, the terminal will display a URL as part of the command's output that you can copy and paste into your web browser to access the Dashboard manually.

 ```bash
 minikube dashboard
 ```

-Note that the Pod 'metrics-server' must be installed in order to display the CPU usage and memory usage of any Pods using the Kubernetes Dashboard.
-Please execute the following command to install the Pod 'metrics-server'.
+To monitor CPU and memory usage statistics of the pods via the Kubernetes Dashboard, the 'metrics-server' needs to be active.
+Install it using the following command:

 ```bash
 minikube addons enable metrics-server